 Miami Ranks in Top 25 U.S. Cities with the Most ENERGY STAR Buildings

-Energy use in commercial buildings accounts for nearly 20 percent of U.S. greenhouse gas emissions at a cost of more than $100 billion per year.
-Commercial buildings that earn EPA’s Energy Star must perform in the top 25 percent of similar buildings nationwide and must be independently verified by a licensed professional engineer or a registered architect.
-Energy Star certified buildings use an average of 35 percent less energy and are responsible for 35 percent less carbon dioxide emissions than typical buildings.
-Fifteen types of commercial buildings can earn the Energy Star, including office buildings, K-12 schools, and retail stores.
+Energy use in commercial buildings accounts for 17 percent of U.S. greenhouse gas emissions at a cost of more than $100 billion per year.
+EPA awards the Energy Star to commercial buildings that perform in the top 25 percent of buildings nationwide compared to similar buildings.
+Thirteen types of buildings can earn the Energy Star, including schools, hospitals, office buildings, retail stores and supermarkets.

-More about earning the Energy Star for commercial buildings: http://energystar.gov/labeledbuildings
+Learn more about earning the Energy Star for commercial buildings: